 We offer off-site workshops and seminars for participants at all levels of experience, including 90 minute, half-day, full-day and multi-day programs.
 Past locations have included yoga studios, wellness centers, therapy practices and non-profit organizations, as well as corporate and government offices.

-In Fall 2019 we will begin offering a weekly online meditation class via Zoom.
-The class will follow our Seven Step Approach over the course of a full year, and is available to participants on a drop-in basis.
-Contact us for the class schedule and log-in details.
+We offer weekly online meditation classes via Zoom and Facebook Live.
+These class follow our Seven Step Approach over the course of a full year, and are available to participants on a drop-in basis.
+Check our Events page for our current class schedule and log-in details.

 We lead off-site meditation retreats where we present our Seven Step Approach in an intensive, compressed time frame.
-Upcoming winter 2020 retreats include:
+Our scheduled 2020 retreats include:

 North Star Therapy, PLLC had the pleasure of partnering with Michael Hess to provide a full day seminar on the basics of meditation.
 Overall, it was a wonderful presentation.
 During the lecture, Michael took the time to show the class the specific techniques and positioning for meditating.
 He was patient with the class, and answered any questions throughout the seminar.
 I highly recommend Michael to anyone that would be interested in learning about meditation.
 He is highly knowledgeable and has extensive experience.
 I look forward to partnering up with him again in the near future!